zilliztech/zdoc/docs/tutorials/data/search-query-get/filtering/json-filtering-operators.md

 ## Available JSON Operators{#available-json-operators}

-Milvus provides several powerful JSON operators that help filter and query JSON data, and these operators are:
+Zilliz Cloud provides several powerful JSON operators that help filter and query JSON data, and these operators are:

 - `JSON_CONTAINS(identifier, expr)`: Filters entities where the specified JSON expression is found within the field.